adebola-io/pebble/design/docs/statements.md

 ## Declarative Statements

 Declarative statements are statements that provide a new variable, type or function into the scope.
 A key feature of declarative statements in Pebble is that they start with an `injunction`, i.e. a special word beginning with an `@` symbol.
-As with [expressive statements](#expressive-statements), all declarative statements end with a semicolon.

 There are six types of declarative statements in Pebble.

 ### Variable Declarations

 In Pebble, declaration of a new, changeable variable is done using the `@let` injunction.
+As with [expressive statements](#expressive-statements), all variable declarations end with a semicolon.

 For example:

 ```pebble
 @let foo: String = "bar";